billythemusical/recode-fa23/modules/07-servers/working-with-data.md

     </form>
 ```

 In Express.js, we can set up a basic `post` route to listen for `/submit` requests and console.log the body of those request to see what all we get.
+It's a good idea to check though if there is a `req.body` or else you'll crash the server.
+We'll also need to add some middleware to help us process the form data.
 Here's an example:

 ```js
 app.post("/submit", (req, res) => {